PS5 restock update today: Track on Twitter, Walmart, Target and more

 Where to buy PS5: Check PS5 restock now

-As of May 7 at 7:39 a.m.
+As of May 11 at 7:45 a.m.
 ET, there is no PS5 restock available.
-Antonline, Walmart, and Best Buy each had respective PS5 restocks Thursday afternoon, but all of them have sold out.
-Our PS5 restock tracker indicates Sony Direct and GameStop could be the next retailers to offer restock.
+Our PS5 restock tracker indicates Sony Direct, GameStop and Target could be the next retailers to offer restock this week.
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5 right now.

 PS5: $499 @ Amazon